The Human Research Protection Program (HRPP) is the unified organization

-At the institutional level, the HRPP — under the jurisdiction of the Vice Provost of Research Administration and University Partnerships — includes: the Administrative Support Staff of the Institutional Review Board, the Institutional Review Board, the investigators and their research teams, research study sponsors (where applicable), and the research participants themselves.
+At the institutional level, the HRPP — under the jurisdiction of the Vice Provost of Research Administration and University Partnerships — includes: the Institutional Review Board (IRB) and Research Ethics Committee (REC), the Administrative Support Staff, the investigators and their research teams, research study sponsors (where applicable), and the research participants themselves..
 The written procedures of the NYUAD HRPP plan fully describe the IRB membership and operations, IRB administrative support, and other matters pertinent to the conduct of research involving human subjects at NYUAD.

-In its Federalwide Assurance (FWA), NYUAD assures that all research involving human subjects will comply with the ethical principles of the Belmont Report, and that all federal regulations governing research involving human subjects will be followed for research funded by US federal sponsors.
+In its Federalwide Assurance (FWA), NYUAD assures that all research involving human subjects will comply with the ethical principles of the Belmont Report (PDF) and that all federal regulations governing research involving human subjects will be followed for research funded by US federal sponsors.

 The mission of the NYUAD HRPP is to protect and foster awareness of the rights, dignity, welfare, and privacy of human subjects participating in social and behavioral research under the auspices of NYUAD.
 The program is committed to advancing the ethical treatment of human research participants, promoting the responsible conduct of research, and ensuring and protecting the rights of every human research volunteer.
 The Human Research Protection Program achieves its mission by:

-- Ensuring that all research involving human subjects receives required approvals before research activities are initiated.
+- Ensuring that all research involving human subjects receives the required approvals before research activities are initiated.